ArunPanesar42/Engineering_84_Sparta/README.md

 ## Questions
 ## Buisness Week
 - Q: What is DevOps?
 - A: The term DevOps was formed by combining the words “development” and “operations”.
 It is a set of practices that works to automate and integrate the processes between software development and IT teams, so they can build, test, and release software faster and more reliably.
+It also aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology.

 - Q: What is the benifit of using DevOps?